Duchenne Muscular Dystrophy

 DMD Exons Amenable to Skipping:

-AOC 1044 is designed for people living with DMD amenable to exon 44 skipping (DMD44) and is the first of multiple AOCs we are developing for DMD.
-Currently, there are no approved therapies to treat the underlying mechanism of disease for people living with DMD 44 skipping.
-AOC 1044 is designed to deliver phosphorodiamidate morpholino oligomers (PMO) to skeletal muscle and heart tissue to specifically skip exon 44 of DMD to enable dystrophin production.
-Avidity plans to provide a first look at AOC 1044 data in people living with DMD44 in second half of 2024.
-The U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA) granted Orphan designation for AOC 1044.
-The U.S. Food and Drug Administration (FDA) has granted AOC 1044 Rare Pediatric Disease designation and Fast Track designation.
+Delpacibart zotadirsen or del-zota is designed to treat people living with Duchenne muscular dystrophy amenable to exon 44 (DMD44) and is the first of multiple AOCs we are developing for DMD.
+Del-zota is designed to deliver phosphorodiamidate morpholino oligomers (PMO) to skeletal muscle and heart tissue to specifically skip exon 44 of dystrophin mRNA to enable dystrophin production.
+Del-zota is currently in Phase 1/2 development as part of the EXPLORE44™ trial in people with DMD44.
+The U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA) granted Orphan designation for del-zota.
+The U.S. Food and Drug Administration (FDA) has granted del-zota Rare Pediatric Disease designation and Fast Track designation.

-The EXPLORE44™ trial is a randomized, placebo-controlled, double-blind, Phase 1/2 clinical trial to evaluate AOC 1044 in healthy volunteers and participants with DMD mutations amenable to exon 44 skipping (DMD44).
-EXPLORE44 will evaluate the safety, tolerability, pharmacokinetics, and pharmacodynamic effects of single and multiple ascending doses of AOC 1044 administered intravenously.
-EXPLORE44 is expected to enroll approximately 40 healthy volunteers and 24 participants with DMD44, ages seven to 27 years old.
-The EXPLORE44 trial will assess exon skipping and dystrophin protein levels in participants with DMD44.
-Participants with DMD44 will have the option to enroll into an extension study.
-For more information on this study click here or visit www.clinicaltrials.gov and search for NCT05670730.
+The EXPLORE44™ trial is a randomized, placebo-controlled, double-blind, Phase 1/2 clinical trial to evaluate del-zota in healthy volunteers and participants living with DMD44.
+EXPLORE44 has completed enrollment and is evaluating the safety, tolerability, pharmacokinetics, and pharmacodynamic effects of single and multiple ascending doses of del-zota administered intravenously.
+The EXPLORE44 trial is assessing exon skipping and dystrophin protein levels in participants with DMD44.
+Participants with DMD44 have the option to enroll into an open-label extension study, EXPLORE44-OLE.
+For more information about the EXPLORE44 trial, visit the EXPLORE44 study website or visit https://www.clinicaltrials.gov and search for NCT05670730.